For our love was something fine

 - James has a creepy conversation with the corpse of his wife ( whom he is intending to resurrect) in the "Rebirth" ending of Silent Hill 2.

 - She wasn't driven nuts by the death, but by another factor, but Presea of Tales of Symphonia continues almost-robotically caring for her father long after his death.
 After the heroes help cancel out the factor warping her mind, reality sets in, and she doesn't take it well at first.

-- Non-romantic example: Gary Golden from Vampire: The Masquerade Bloodlines has the skeletons of his former co-stars, cast and crew of a production he was in forty years ago exhumed and dressed up as dinner guests when you come in to check on him.
+- Non-romantic example: Gary Golden from Vampire: The Masquerade - Bloodlines has the skeletons of his fellow cast and crew of The Misfits (which he apparently starred in) exhumed and dressed up as dinner guests when you come in to check on him.
 He possibly does this to freak you out.
 Or because he's crazy.
 Or because he felt like doing it on a whim.
 Or maybe he really is sentimental about his pre-undead (and pre-Nosferatu) life.
 With Gary, you really can't tell.

 - The first killer in Kara no Shoujo is collecting body parts and putting them together to make a new body for his sister and is absolutely convinced that she's not dead.
 He also has sex with the composite corpse when it's fully assembled.

 - Glissade in Steam Prison vehemently insists that his "daughter" Priscilla is only sleeping, while he works to rebuild her body from parts harvested from residents of the sanctuary district.
 Adage resorts to setting her on fire to destroy her past salvaging and break Glissade's delusion, and even then it doesn't really work - in the ending "Flickering, Fading," he manages to put out the fire and simply starts over, while in the "Sacrificing Myself" ending he burns to death trying to rescue her.